raspberrypilearning/butterfly-garden/en/step_3.md

 ## Flying at an angle

-Now you're going to add another butterfly but this time it's going to fly at an angle to create a different flight pattern.
+Now, you will add another butterfly, but this time, it will fly at an angle to create a different flight pattern.

-The code for this butterfly is going to be similar to the code for Butterfly 1.
-You could add the code again but it's quicker to duplicate (copy) the sprite.
+The code for this butterfly will be similar to the code for the **Butterfly 1** sprite.
+You could add the code again, but it is quicker to duplicate (copy) the sprite.

 --- task ---
-Right click on **Butterfly 1** below the stage (or tap and hold on a tablet) and select 'duplicate' from the menu that appears:
+Right-click on **Butterfly 1** below the Stage (or tap and hold on a tablet) and select **duplicate** in the menu that appears:

 ![Open the right-click menu for Butterfly 1](images/butterfly-duplicate.png){:width="400px"}